westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 nvme2n1: starting dmz-nvme2n1 uuid ffbd1a3a-d79b-4d7f-bc13-e475a157bc39
 ```

-Similarly to the single device case, kernel messages notify the target device
+Check the kernel messages to confirm the activation of the target device.
+This
-activation.
+is similar to confirming target-device activiation in the single-device case.

 ```plaintext
 device-mapper: zoned metadata: (dmz-nvme2n1): DM-Zoned metadata version 2